sassoftware/visual-analytics-sdk/documentation/website/versioned_docs/version-0.1.0/api/connectToServer.md

 Choose additional options for how to connect to the server.
 The following properties are supported:

-- `authenticationType: string`: Choose the method to authenticate requests to the SAS Viya server.
+- `authenticationType: string`: Choose the method that will be used to authenticate requests to the Viya server.
-  - `'guest'` automatically logs in to the SAS Viya server as the guest user.
-  - `'credentials'` uses SAS Logon to establish an authenticated session.
+  - Currently the only valid value is `"guest"`.
+This attribute is required to support a future update where `"credential"` will be the default.